dbvker/node-db1-project/README.md

   - `updateById` resolves to the updated account
   - `deleteById` resolves to the deleted account

-- Here is a cheatsheet for working with SQLite with Knex:
+- Here is a cheat sheet for working with SQLite with Knex:

 ```js
 db('foo-table') // returns a promise that resolves to an **array** with all records in the table